Do you need a list of independent comic book publishers?

 Continue reading to learn about who they are.

 Aftershock Comics is an independent comic book publishing company based out of Sherman Oaks, California that was founded recently in 2015.
-They publish a multitude of engaging and truly beautiful comics for their readers, utilizing an online platform to reach readers around the world.
+They publish a multitude of engaging and truly beautiful comics and graphic novels for their readers, utilizing an online platform to reach readers around the world.
 Aftershock Comics is responsible for producing series like A Walk Through Hell by Garth Ennis, American Monster by Brian Azzarello, and Animosity by Marguerite Bennett.

 They are currently not accepting submissions from writers, but strongly encourage you to check back at a later date.
 For more information, you can review their submission guidelines.
 They are, however, looking for pencillers and colorists to help with other projects that they’re currently working on.
 If you’re an artist who’s interested in submitting their work, you can do so via email.